AlchemyCMS/alchemy-guides/README.md

 The Alchemy CMS Guidelines
 ==========================

+The master branch always covers the current edge version of Alchemy CMS.

+Please check out the other branches for older versions.

+## Contribution

 To contribute to the guidelines please fork this project and send pull requests.

-You will need the guides gem to preview the guides on your local machine.
+You need the guides gem to preview the guides on your local machine.

 `gem install guides`